What factors influence your choice of brake discs?

 3. Material Composition

-- Carbon Composite: Lightweight and can handle high temperatures, making them ideal for racing setups.
+- Carbon Composite: Lightweight and adept at managing high temperatures, suitable for racing applications.

 4. Quality and Brand Reputation